• Skip to primary navigation

 To finish, we stir in the pasta, scoop into bowls and enjoy pure bliss.
 Oh, and make sure you have plenty of crusty bread on the side.
 This recipe makes a saucy bowl for the specific purpose of dipping.
 You're welcome. ❤️

-Bonus: For more seasonal meals, you'll also love my spring risotto or smoked salmon risotto!
+Bonus: For more elegant meals, you'll also love this spring risotto, black garlic pasta and smoked salmon risotto!

 How to Substitute Fresh Morels